 - Polyethylene glycol (Miralax)

 Stimulants.
-You'd only try these if your constipation is severe and other drugs haven't worked.
+It’s better to try these if your constipation is severe and other drugs haven't worked.
 They cause your intestines to squeeze so things get moving.
 Two of the more common ones are bisacodyl (Correctol, Ducodyl, Dulcolax) and senna (Senexon, Senokot).
 Some people overuse stimulant laxatives.
-If you take them regularly or in large amounts, you can get side effects, including low potassium levels.

 Besides constipation treatments that come in pill form, your doctor may also suggest suppositories or enemas:

 Enemas.
 With these, you push fluid directly into your rectum.
-Sometimes you use plain tap water, but it's often mixed with sodium phosphate (Fleet Phospho-Soda) or soap suds.
-The added fluid softens your stool and makes for an easier bowel movement.
+Sometimes you use plain tap water, but there are also bisacodyl enemas and mineral oil enemas.
+The fluid softens your stool and makes for an easier movement.

-Lactulose ( Kristalose, Cephulac).
+Lactulose (Cephulac, Kristalose).
 This drug is an osmotic that draws water into the bowel to soften and loosen the stool.
 Side effects include gas, diarrhea, upset stomach, and stomach cramps.

 Lubiprostone (Amitiza).
-Your doctor may suggest this drug if you have chronic constipation, IBS-C, or constipation brought on by opioids.
-The drug softens the stool by putting more fluidinto it, so the stool can pass easily.
+Your doctor may suggest this drug if you have chronic constipation or constipation brought on by opioids.
+It's also used to treat IBS-C (which means that constipation is the main symptom) in women.
+The drug softens the stool by putting more water into it, so the stool can pass easily.
 You take this medicine twice a day with food.
 Some possible side effects are headache, nausea, diarrhea, abdominal pain, and vomiting.

 Plecanatide (Trulance).
 It's a tablet you take once a day.
-It helps your body make fluids in your intestines and speeds up intestinal transit, which helps your stool move through the bowel.
+It helps your body make fluids in your intestines, which helps your stool move through the bowel.
 Your doctor may suggest it if your other treatments aren't working.
-The drug is made specifically for people who have chronic idiopathic constipation, (CIC) or IBS-C. Diarrhea is one of the possible side effects.
+The drug is made specifically for people who have chronic idiopathic constipation (CIC) and IBS-C. Diarrhea is one of the possible side effects.